-Each present director and director nominee has attended more than 75% of the meetings of the Board held since his respective election as director.
-Since August 12, 2009 through the end of the fiscal nine months ended December 31, 2009, the Board met eight times.
+During the fiscal year ended December 31, 2010, each present director and director nominee attended at least 75% of the meetings of the Board and of the Committees of which he is a member, held since his respective election.
+During the fiscal year ended December 31, 2010, the Board met five times.